WebberZone/add-to-all/readme.txt

 The plugin supports CSS, HTML and JavaScript code in the header and footer.
 PHP support is likely to be added in future versions

-= Wishlist =

-Below are a few features that I plan on implementing in future versions of the plugin.
-However, there is no fixed time-frame for this and largely depends on how much time I can contribute to development.

-* Limited Facebook support to add your fan page in the sidebar
-* Support for PHP code
-* Sidebar widgets
-* Support for Infolinks

 If you would like a feature to be added, or if you already have the code for the feature, you can let me know by <a href="http://wordpress.org/support/plugin/add-to-all">posting in this forum</a>.